wp-plugins/google-sitemap-generator/readme.txt

 * <a href="http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/" title="Changelog of the Google XML Sitemaps Plugin for WordPress">Changelog</a>
 * <a href="http://www.arnebrachhold.de/2006/04/07/google-sitemaps-faq-sitemap-issues-errors-and-problems/" title="Google Sitemaps FAQ">Plugin and sitemaps FAQ</a>
 * <a href="http://wordpress.org/tags/google-sitemap-generator?forum_id=10">Support Forum</a>

+*This release is not compatible with the new multisite feature of WordPress 3.0 yet.
+The plugin will remain inactive as long as this feature is enabled.

 *This release is compatible with all WordPress versions since 2.1.
 If you are still using an older one, use <a href="http://downloads.wordpress.org/plugin/google-sitemap-generator.2.7.1.zip">version 2.7.1</a> instead.*